How Taxes Work with Trading Stocks

 – **Nonqualified dividends:** Are taxed as ordinary income.

-Read More How to invest in cron stock
+Read More How do you invest in tesla stocks

 ## Calculating Capital Gains and Losses